 On May 1, 2014, we acquired from Mission TV, LLC 100% of the capital stock of the entity that operates KEVN-TV and its satellite station, KIVV-TV (collectively, the "KEVN Stations") The KEVN Stations are affiliated with FOX and serve the Rapid City, South Dakota market.
 The total purchase price to complete the KEVN Acquisition was approximately \$8.8 million (the "KEVN Acquisition").
-Of the total purchase price, \$3.6 million was used to pay-off the sellers' debt.
-The purchase price to complete the KEVN Acquisition was funded with a combination of cash from operations and borrowings under our 2012 Senior Credit Facility, defined below.
+The purchase price to complete the KEVN Acquisition was funded with a combination of cash from operations and borrowings under our prior senior credit facility.